-As humans, our tendency is to boil concepts down to its most basic elements.
-In doing so we extract the uniqueness in pursuit of simplicity.
+As humans, our tendency is to boil concepts down to their most basic elements.
+In doing so, we extract the uniqueness in pursuit of simplicity.
 We often do this by using generalizations.
 These generalizations, while having some utility, rob us of seeing the uniqueness of individual difference.
 Understanding and embracing uniqueness has been forgotten in many places in our world.
 This is especially true in our workplace.
-If we want to activate the natural intrinsic motivation of the people we lead, it will start with looking for the uniqueness of each person.
+If we want to activate the natural intrinsic motivation of the people we lead, it will start by looking for the uniqueness of each person.

 I’ve spent more than 20 years studying human motivation.
 I started the process working on a graduate degree in counseling psychology in 1995.
 I easily adapted to the world of theory, diagnosis, and generalizing why people do what they do.
 That’s what academic institutions do.
 They seek knowledge by breaking concepts down to elements that are understandable.

 This isn’t a bad thing, but I saw the uniqueness of people being stripped away.
 An example of this can be found in the theories of human motivation.
 Over the past 150 years, there have been many theories that have related to the motives and the behavioral triggers of people.
 In true academic style, motivation theory sought to simplify motivation into the most common denominators.
 Freud believed motives were based on sexual drive.
 Maslow believed it was the five basic needs.
 McClelland believed it was three core needs of achievement, power, and affiliation.
 I could go on, but you get the picture.